environmental-modeling-workflows/workshop-watershed-workflow-2024/README.md

 _Dive into WW components like `RiverTree` and `SplitHucs` critical to mixed-polyhedral meshing, understanding their roles in meshing._

+In your jupyter notebook, navigate to `notebooks/key_object_classes.ipynb`

 * **Hands-On Session: Generating Stream-Aligned Mixed-Polyhedral Mesh:**

 _Apply your learning to generate a mixed-polyhedral mesh using the Coweeta watershed as a case study._

+In your jupyter notebook, navigate to `notebooks/mesh_mixed_element_coweeta.ipynb`

 * **Defining Regions and Labeled Sets:**